The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Kita Akari Potatoes

 Inventory, lb : 0

-Kita Akari potatoes are a Japanese hybrid.
-A relatively new breed introduced in 1987, they were developed from the Japanese danshaku potato (a descendant of the Irish Cobbler heirloom potato) and the Japanese Tsunika potato.
-Kita Akari potatoes are grown mostly in the northern island of Hokkaido, also known as the “potato kingdom of Japan” as around 80% of Japan’s potato production occurs there.
+Kita Akari potatoes are a Japanese hybrid found only in Japan.
+A relatively new breed introduced in 1987, they were developed by the Japanese Danshaku potato and the Japanese Tsunika potato.
+Cultivation of the potato as a food source in Japan only began in 1706 during a time of political uncertainty, as the potato was seen as a good source of nutrients in lean times.
+Today, Kita Akari potatoes are grown mostly in the northern island of Hokkaido, also known as the “potato kingdom of Japan,” and around 80% of Japan’s potato production occurs there.